apache/tvm/nnvm/docs/overview.md

 ```

 These attributes can be queried at arbitrary parts of the code, like the following parts.
-Under the hood, each attributes are stored in a any type columar store,
+Under the hood, each attributes are stored in a any type columnar store,
 that can easily be retrieved and cast back to typed table and do quick lookups.

 ```c++